brown-ccv/gitintro/PITCHME.md

 ## gitpitch

-This entire presentation was made in gitpitch.
-Essentially Github-flavored markdown that will generate entire presentation for you.
+ * This entire presentation was made in gitpitch with Markdown.
+ * Syntax relatively similar to Beamer in LaTeX
+ * Fun to make but would probably only use it for code heavy presentations...

 ---